Safeguard Your Assets With A Marital Agreement

 It is not uncommon for couples to decide before or during marriage to enter an agreement regarding the division of assets in the event of a divorce.
 These are called prenuptial and postnuptial agreements, respectively.
 Marital agreements are critical for safeguarding your assets and protecting the rights of you and your children should a divorce occur.
-As a prenuptial agreement lawyer serving the San Rafael, CA, community for over three decades, Kate Rockas understands the nuances of marital law.
+As a prenuptial agreement lawyer serving the Marin County community for over 25 years, Kate Rockas understands the nuances of marital law.
 She can negotiate strongly on your behalf to prepare the most favorable agreement for you and your family.

 A prenuptial agreement is an agreement made before marriage to determine how assets will be divided should the couple divorce.
 There are two schools of thought on prenuptial agreements.
 Some believe that they are unromantic and signify a lack of trust.
 Others take a more pragmatic view and consider them a means of avoiding potential complications down the road.
 What is certain is that prenuptial agreements spell everything out ahead of time, so both partners understand legal proceedings in the event of a divorce.

 - Keep finances separate

 - Provide for children from previous marriages